adity1raut/Golang/Arrrays/Example_3.md

         fmt.Printf("Index %d: Value %d\n", i, v)
     }

-    // In The Topic of itterration in an Arrays the i : is define the inex of and Arrays and v : is define the value of an Arrays
+    // Note:
+    // In iteration using range:
+    // i → represents the index
+    // v → represents the value at that index
 }